Comment on page

 Earn XP from:

-The amount of XP required will also depend on the racehorses bloodline. e.g. a Pacer will require less XP to level up while a Genesis will require more XP.
+The amount of XP required will also depend on the racehorse's bloodline, e.g. a Nakamoto will require less XP to Level Up while a Buterin will require more XP.

 A racehorse's max level is determined by its Evo (a grading system based on the racehorse’s breed type).
 Learn more about Evo here.